taalhavras/ucal/README.md

 ### almanac update
 branch: none yet

 The data structure used to currently store events (the almanac) is naively implemented and can be improved.
 I think there's an ordered map somewhere in the la/graph-store branch of the main urbit repo (++mop) that we may be able to use here.
+It might also be worth implementing an [Interval Tree](https://en.wikipedia.org/wiki/Interval_tree) as this seems to be the most efficient data structure for these types of queries.

 ### hook development
 branch: none yet